 “What the heck are those?” we both blurted in unison.
 My husband and I were startled by the eery greeting of scarecrows welcoming us to Mahone Bay, Nova Scotia.
 Their toothy grins and haunting stares were a combination of kitschy and creepy.

 Garish and gaudy, these handcrafted scarecrows are everywhere this time of year at the Mahone Bay Scarecrow Festival.
-Serendipitous timing landed us at the tail end of this autumn celebration in this charming South Shore town.
-If you’re in area towards the end of September, click here for more details!
+Serendipitous timing landed us in this charming South Shore town as the autumn celebration wound down; if you’re in the area towards the end of September, click here for more details!

-An ordinarily sleepy town of 900 residents bursts with an estimated 10 000 visitors during the weekend activities of the Mahone Bay Scarecrow Festival which include crafts, games, live music and antiquing.
+This ordinarily sleepy town of 900 residents bursts with an estimated 10000 visitors during the weekend activities of the Mahone Bay Scarecrow Festival, which include crafts, games, live music and antiquing.

 Prepping for the Mahone Bay Scarecrow Festival, local artists and volunteers designed, stitched and painted over 250 scarecrows.
 Through corporate sponsorship and community efforts, the number of scarecrows grows each year.